-Finding a successful affiliate website to starts with is an excellent idea.
+Finding a successful affiliate site to starts with is an excellent idea.
 You want something that is personally appealing while being profitable at the same time.
 There are a variety of formulas for finding the right affiliate niche to promote.
 I recommend you start by exploring your personal interests.
 Then look for a niche where it’s easy to create content because you like talking about the topic.

 Here is a 7-part process for finding a niche site:

 1: Get a Notepad for Brainstorming

 I prefer to start with an idea capture mechanism.
 Carry a small notebook everywhere you go so you can jot down ideas.
 The key is to write down everything.
 Record any thought – Even if you only have a slight interest in it.
 This is important because you never know where a random thought will lead!
 Writing down an assortment of ideas is a great way to find that perfect niche.
 Spend a day or two on this exercise.
 You’ll find it’s not hard to think of dozens of topics once you have the right tool for recording these ideas.

 2: Look at Your Personal Background and Interests

 Think of the characteristics that make YOU unique.
 What is your age?
 What is your racial background?
 How about your gender, family background, or relationship status?
 Disability?
 Sexual orientation?
 Location?
 Any obstacles you have overcome in life?
 We have all been taught to look for similarities within each other.
 Sometimes though, the best niche idea comes from seeing how you’re different from everyone else.